cashubtc/nuts/xx+1.md

 ## Endpoints

-The mint offers new endpoints that behave similarly as the endpoints for getting the keys, keysets, and minting tokens with normal ecash ([NUT-01][01], [NUT-02][02], [NUT-04][04]).
+The mint offers new endpoints that behave similarly to the endpoints for getting the keys, keysets, and minting tokens with normal ecash ([NUT-01][01], [NUT-02][02], [NUT-04][04]).
 These endpoints start with a prefix `/v1/auth/` to differentiate them from the normal endpoints of the mint.
 Using these endpoints, wallets can mint blind authentication tokens (BATs) and use them later when accessing the protected endpoints of the mint.
-Note that BATs can not be swapped against other BATs.
+Note that BATs cannot be swapped against other BATs.

 ### Keys